engineering-collaboration/book/docs/book/anatomy-of-managing-a-team/README.md

 The current progress of this section:

-- [ ] Culture, Diversity, and Language
+- [ ] Culture, diversity, and language
 - [ ] Leading by serving
 - [ ] Managing individual needs of team members
 - [ ] Building professional trust within a team